 We know, gin is just a bit too gin-y for you vodka drinkers.
-Some bottles can feel like sucking on a pine branch, while others are so oversaturated with “local” ingredients that you don’t know what to make of them—or with them.
+Some bottles can taste like sucking on a pine branch, while others are so oversaturated with “local” ingredients that you don’t know what to make of them—or with them.
 But don’t give up yet.

 Square One botanical vodka is distilled from organic rye and water from the Snake River and infused with chamomile, citrus peel, coriander, lavender, lemon verbena, pear, rose and rosemary.
-“I think bartenders especially, but also more knowledgeable consumers, are now understanding that a reference to botanical spirits is simply a broader genus term for a spirit that relies on its main flavor profile from a collection of botanicals regardless of spirit category type.”
+“I think bartenders especially, but also more knowledgeable consumers, are now understanding that a reference to botanical spirits is simply a broader genus term for a spirit that relies on its main flavor profile from a collection of botanicals regardless of spirit type.”